kostistzim/Plant_Leaves_Classification_MLOps_DTU02476/reports/README.md

 - Student s246733: Was mainly involved in model implementation, Unit Testing with pytest, designing configuration architecture and working with hydra, coverage reports, Github pages (mkdocs), implemented distributed data loading.

-> All members contributed to the code by ⭐⭐⭐**CODING**⭐⭐⭐, group pull-request reviews, general debugging discussions and good faith.
+> All members contributed to the code by **CODING**, group pull-request reviews, general debugging discussions and good faith.

 # Thank you for this amazing course, we all appreciate it.